(Alces alces). Patient Number 21-370.

 Reason for admission: Orphaned.

 Adult male moose are called Bulls, adult females are called Cows, and babies are called Calves.
 Male moose are easily distinguished from other species of deer by the presence of their palmate (open-hand shaped) antlers; all other males of the deer family have twig-like antler configurations.
 Forests provide a variety of edible plants, protection from predators, and offer protection from both the extreme hot and cold temperatures that occur seasonally across its range.
-Moose eat a variety of both terrestrial and aquatic vegetation including willow and birch, young trees, and a variety of shrubs, and a variety of pond grasses.
+Moose eat a variety of terrestrial and aquatic vegetation including willow and birch, young trees, and a variety of shrubs and pond grasses.

-This moose calf was brought to AIWC with her brother, after their mother was sadly killed in a vehicle accident.
-They were transported over 450km to AIWC so they could receive immediate care.
-Suspected to be 2 weeks old upon arrival, both were examined and determined to be in relatively healthy body conditions.
+This moose calf was brought to AIWC after he was found alone, without his mother.
+After multiple attempts to reunite were unsuccessful, this calf was transported to AIWC so that he could receive immediate care.
+Suspected to be 2 days old upon arrival, this calf is currently receiving care to improve his overall body condition.

 He will remain at AIWC until he has made a full recovery and once he is old enough to be released in spring 2022.
 Thank you for your support of this moose calf in need!